dddmobilerobot/.github/profile/README.md

 - Global planner in 3D terrain map
 - Local planner for mobile robots to navigation in terrain spaces and avoid obstacles
 - Perception 3D for users to plug and play different kinds of sensor
-- Point to point finite state machie that integrated all modules for beginners
+- Navigation stack that integrate all modules for beginners
 - Auto docking module (to be released in Sep.
 2024)

 <div align="center">